Albuquerque Isotopes: Team history

 The planned renovation eventually turned into the construction of a new baseball facility, Isotopes Park, around the old playing field.

 The Isotopes played their first official game in Albuquerque on April 11, 2003, three years after the Dukes left for Portland.
 At Isotopes Park, the baseball team was greeted by over 12,000 fans in their opening day game.
 In the Isotopes' opening season, the baseball team saw over 575,000 fans enter their stadium to watch their newly acquired team perform.
 During the 2003 season, Albuquerque saw immediate success as their new team won the 2003 Central Division Title and in addition to that, entered the 2003 Pacific Coast League Playoffs.

 In 2008, the Albuquerque Isotopes achieved a new feat when they reached a new franchise record in attendance with over 590,000 fans.

 In July 2009, Albuquerque received an unusual amount of nationwide attention following the arrival of Manny Ramirez.
 The outfielder at the time was under intense scrutiny for a suspension he received after testing positive for performance-enhancing drugs, more commonly known as PEDs, and was slated to play a total of three games with the Albuquerque Isotopes before returning to the major league.
 The Albuquerque Isotopes ran multiple promotions for the arrival of Manny Ramirez including advertisements, wigs bearing an extreme similarity to the hair of Manny Ramirez, etc. which ultimately led to a then-attendance record with over 15,000 fans attending the outfielder's opening game with the Isotopes.
 In addition to this, there was a large amount of harsh criticism towards the team from numerous sports media outlets including ESPN and sports commentators such as Bob Costas.

 In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Isotopes were organized into the Triple-A West.
 Albuquerque ended the season in fourth place in the Eastern Division with a 52–68 record.
 No playoffs were held to determine a league champion; instead, the team with the best regular-season record was declared the winner.
 However, 10 games that had been postponed from the start of the season were reinserted into the schedule as a postseason tournament called the Triple-A Final Stretch in which all 30 Triple-A clubs competed for the highest winning percentage.
 Albuquerque finished the tournament tied for seventh place with a 6–4 record.
 In 2022, the Triple-A West became known as the Pacific Coast League, the name historically used by the regional circuit prior to the 2021 reorganization.

 The franchise was purchased by Diamond Baseball Holdings following the 2023 season.

+In January 2026, Chrissy Baines became general manager of the Isotopes, which made her the first woman general manager in the history of Albuquerque professional baseball.